 - Heaviness of bleeding.
 (Number of tampons per day/clots/flooding/need for double protection.)

 - Presence or absence of intermenstrual bleeding (IMB).

 - Presence or absence of postcoital bleeding (PCB).

 - Presence or absence of postmenopausal bleeding (PMB).

-- Presence or absence.
+- Presence or absence of vaginal discharge.

 - Timing within menstrual cycle.